Morris Mason: Execution

 Mason's last meal consisted of four Big Macs, two large orders of French fries, two ice cream sundaes, two apple pies, and two large grape sodas, which he shared with two guards.
 He spent some of his final hours with Jerry Givens, Virginia's executioner who would ultimately carry out Mason's electrocution.
 Givens stated afterwards that Mason did not eat all of his sundaes and, instead, told Givens, "I can't eat all this; put it in the freezer for tomorrow."
 Givens said this made him realize Mason "had no idea" what was happening to him or that he was going to be executed: "He was not kidding or being sarcastic; I knew that he wasn't ready."
 Marie Deans, a death penalty abolitionist who was also with Mason during his final hours, stated that he was childlike and that his execution would be "just like killing an 8-year-old."
 Deans also said that shortly before he was led to the electric chair, Mason asked her what he should wear to his own funeral.

-However, two interviews of Mason prior to his execution suggested that he was fully aware of his upcoming execution and why it was happening.
+Mason also gave at least two interviews in the months leading up to his execution.
 The first interview was with the Richmond News Leader on January 31, 1985.
-During the interview, Mason said he couldn't remember much of Hand's murder beyond breaking into her house, as he had been on drugs.
-Mason expressed regret over what he did, saying he blacked out.
-He said he recalled hearing voices on the night of the murder.

-In a second interview with the Richmond News Leader just hours before his execution, Mason again indicated that he was indeed aware of his execution and why it was taking place.
-He said he was not afraid to die, telling the reporter, "I ain't scared.
+During the interview, Mason said he could not remember much of Hand's murder beyond breaking into her house, as he had been on drugs and had blacked out; he then apologized for his actions, stating, "I'm totally sorry for doing it, that I broke into [Hand's] house, and, if I hurt her, I'm sorry".
+He said he recalled hearing voices on the night of the murder instructing him "to destroy something, tear up something," that he "just went on a rampage and tore up something", and that he had first complained of hearing voices in 1974.
+In a second interview with the Richmond News Leader just hours before his execution, Mason said he was not afraid to die, telling the reporter, "I ain't scared.
 I ain't worried one bit, because I got the Lord with me."
-Mason once more expressed remorse for the crime that sent him to death row and asked his victims for forgiveness.
+Mason once more expressed remorse for the crime that sent him to death row and asked his victims for forgiveness, stating, "If I hadn't been on drugs, it wouldn't have happened".

 Mason was executed on June 25, 1985.
 He asked Deans to escort him to the death chamber.
 He had no formal last words, although he briefly spoke to Tony Bair to say he would "go out strong just like I promised you."
 Bair was the warden of the Mecklenburg Correctional Center, where Virginia's death row inmates were held before their transfers to the Virginia State Penitentiary where the execution chamber and electric chair were held.